UdaySagar25/scala-spark/articleFiles/structType.md

 ```

 ### Summmary
-Struct Data Type in Apache Spark is a complex data type used to store multiple columns as a single entity.
+- Struct Data Type in Apache Spark is a complex data type used to store multiple columns as a single entity.
-It consists of StructField elements, each having a name, data type, and nullable flag.
+- It consists of StructField elements, each having a name, data type, and nullable flag.
-`StructType()` method is used to define the schema with nested fields.
+- `StructType()` method is used to define the schema with nested fields.
-`Row()` objects stores the data.
+- `Row()` objects stores the data.

-We have looked at:
+We have also looked at:
 - How to create a dataframe of struct type
 - How to access rows based on nested fields
 - How to rename the nested column names